-- (1) A legibly dated U.S. Postal Service postmark.(2) A legible mail receipt with the - (2) A legible mail receipt with the date of mailing stamped by the U.S. Postal Service. - (3) A dated shipping label, invoice, or receipt from a commercial carrier. - (4) Any other proof of mailing acceptable to the Secretary of the U.S. Department of Education.
+(1) A legibly dated U.S. Postal Service postmark.

+(2) A legible mail receipt with the date of mailing stamped by the U.S. Postal Service.

+(3) A dated shipping label, invoice, or receipt from a commercial carrier.

+(4) Any other proof of mailing acceptable to the Secretary of the U.S. Department of Education.